worthingtonse/client-prompts/CONTEXT/request-header-format-for-128-encryption.md

 # Second 16 Bytes of the Request Headers For 128 Bit AES Encryption.
 This specification is for when the client is sending requests encrypted in 128 bit AES.
+Nouces should never be reused.
+Every RAIDA should get a different nouce if 25 calls are made in parallel.

-# Encryption Type 1, 2 and 3
+## Encryption Type 1, 2 and 3
 Encryption types 1, 2 and 3 have the same structure.
 The only thing that is different is how the numbers are calculated for the bytes in 17 through 21 (inclusive)

 ```mermaid